pixelgalaxies/portfolio/README.md

-# pixelgalaxies.github.io
+# www.dustinclark.info

-This is simply a portfolio site to upload projects to.
+This is simply a portfolio site.